1 Definition

 MInstance N4 Bytes Virtual Space where BED is (intended) to be placed.

-AudioVisualSceneDescriptors N5 Bytes Audio Visual Scene Descriptors of Environment of Environment.
+AudioVisualSceneDescriptors N5 Bytes Audio Visual Scene Descriptors of Environment.

 RoadState N7 Bytes Road State